 Why should I choose the course?

-The course is delivered by our highly experienced Ceramics lecturer, who has a wealth of industry experience as a Ceramic Designer and professional Ceramic thrower, supported by considerable recent teaching experience.
-The course is highly tailored to the individual, preparing learners for the transition to independent working within their own Ceramic studio environment or for progression onto higher education.
+The course is delivered by our highly experienced ceramics lecturer, who has a wealth of industry experience as a Ceramic Designer and professional ceramic thrower, supported by considerable recent teaching experience.
+The course is highly tailored to the individual, preparing students for the transition to independent working within their own ceramic studio environment or for progression onto higher education.

 What will I learn?